mmgrant73/revealbox/readme.md

 # Acronym:

 ### What is it?
 Reveal box is a custom web component (inline-block element).
-It hides contains of a box with another box.
-When a user hovers over the box the top box will move out of the way so that the user can see the contains of the hidden box.
+It hides contents of a box with another box.
+When a user hovers over the box the top box will move out of the way so that the user can see the contents of the hidden box.
 The top box will move out of the way by the effects you assign to it.
 Currently there are nine effects and more will be added later.